sebbekahkonen/vueHelp-repo/README.md

 # Vue cheat sheet

 ## **Views map**
-*Here you create components that are not used in every loadout of the page, for example a login view*
+*Here you create components that are not used in every loadout of the page, for example a login view, register view, etc.*
 - 1: You create your component map named **HelloWorld**
 - 2: You create a **HelloWorld.vue** file in the HelloWorld map
 - 3: You create a **routes.js** file in the HelloWorld map